Australian Government Bureau of Meteorology

 Cancellation Severe Weather Warning

-For people in South East and East Coast Forecast Districts.
+For people in Western, Upper Derwent Valley, South East, East Coast, Central Plateau and Midlands Forecast Districts.

 Severe weather is no longer occurring in Tasmania.